Data copyright © Surrey Archaeological Society unless otherwise stated

 Digital Object Identifiers (DOIs) are persistent identifiers which can be used to consistently and accurately reference digital objects and/or content.
 The DOIs provide a way for the ADS resources to be cited in a similar fashion to traditional scholarly materials.
 More information on DOIs at the ADS can be found on our help page.

 DOIs should be the last element in a citation irrespective of the format used.
 The DOI citation should begin with "doi:" in lowercase followed by the DOI with no spaces between the ":" and the DOI.

 DOIs can also be cited as a persistent link from another Web page.
 This is done by appending the DOI Resolver with the DOI.
 This would look like:

 However, if it is possible it is best to hide the URL in the href property of the <a> tag and have the link text be of the form doi:10.5284/1000221.
 The HTML for this would look like:

 Surrey Archaeological Society (2015) Surrey Archaeological Collections [data-set].
 York: Archaeology Data Service [distributor] (doi:10.5284/1000221)

 Surrey Archaeological Collections, the journal of the Surrey Archaeological Society, is being archived with the Archaeology Data Service.
-Note for the more recent volumes of the journal, tables of contents, abstracts and supplementary material have been made available.
-The full articles will be made available in due course.

 Those interested in the work of Surrey Archaeological Society may also like to view the digital supplementary files from the 2005 publication of the 1990-1994 Guildford Castle Excavations